datacite/tasks/DesignOps/developmnet-life-cyle.md

 ### HMW come to a collective agreement on our priorities

 - De/Prioritize, both validated Problems/Suggestion and validated Solutions only in the Roadmap Action call.
-- Involve the technical team and the engagement team at the early stages of the Development Life Cycle.
+- Involve the technical team and the engagement team at the early stages of the Development Journey.